cgtobi/docs/docs/03_Plugin_System/03_Index.js.md

 **IMPORTANT:**

 * You'll notice that we use promises here.
 That's why Volumio needs to know when the plugin has actually started, or if it failed.
 So what we're doing is returning the promise on successful start, and rejecting it if it doesn't start properly.
-* The strange function  `this.commandRouter.sharedVars.registerCallback('alsa.outputdevice', this.rebuildSPOPDAndRestartDaemon.bind(this));` does one important thing.
-It binds to a shared system value (alsa.outputdevice, which is the output device) and when it changes it triggers the function `rebuildSPOPDAndRestartDaemon` that rewrites spop config file and restarts it.
+* The function  `this.commandRouter.sharedVars.registerCallback('alsa.outputdevice', this.rebuildSPOPDAndRestartDaemon.bind(this));` is responsible to bind to a shared system value (alsa.outputdevice, which is the output device).
+It triggers the function `rebuildSPOPDAndRestartDaemon` that rewrites the spop config file and restarts it.

 #### On stop

 When a plugin is stopped, this function gets executed.
-What we're doing here is killing the spop daemon.
-We must resolve the promise to signal everything was ok
+It will kill the spop daemon.
+We must resolve the promise to signal everything was ok.

 ```javascript
 ControllerSpop.prototype.onStop = function() {